BjornFJohansson/reverse-complement/README.md

 # Obsidian Reverse Complement Plugin

 This is a plugin that adds a reverse complement function to obsidian.
+Look [here](https://community.obsidian.md/plugins/reverse-complement) for installation.

 ![](images/rc0.png)